-After the request receiver has established a CICS USERID to be associated with the request, it may need to be routed to an application-owning-region (AOR).
-If the routing mechanism uses a multiple region operation (MRO) connection, the transmission of the userid is subject to MRO security rules.
-See Link security with MRO, in the CICS RACF Security Guide.
+After the request receiver has established a CICS USERID to be associated with the request, it might have to be routed to an application-owning-region (AOR).
+If the routing mechanism uses a multiple region operation (MRO) connection, the transmission of the user ID is subject to MRO security rules.
+See Link security with MRO.